Beyond the Brightest: A Deep Learning Approach to Identifying Major and Minor Galaxy Mergers in CANDELS at $z \sim 1$: Methods

 \subsection{Convolutional Neural Network}

 A CNN is a type of neural network specifically designed to work with images.
 By convolving different filters with an input image, it is able to extract features such as edges and shapes from the input image.
-While even simpler CNN architectures can achieve very high accuracies (above $99\%$) when trained to classify everyday objects and animals (e.g., cars, chairs, horses, dogs etc.) using very large benchmark datasets such as MNIST~\citep{deng_mnist_2012}, classification tasks in astronomy can be much harder.
-Training data sets in astronomy are often much smaller (for example due to the lack of many high-fidelity labels) and include classes that look somewhat similar (e.g., mergers and nonmergers both look like galaxies), which makes training CNNs much harder.
+While even simpler CNN architectures can achieve very high accuracies (above $99\%$) when trained to classify everyday objects and animals using very large benchmark datasets such as MNIST~\citep{deng_mnist_2012}, classification tasks in astronomy can be much harder.
+Training data sets in astronomy are often much smaller, \textbf{lack reliable labels}, and include classes that look somewhat similar (e.g., mergers and nonmergers both look like galaxies), which makes training CNNs much harder.